bubenshchykov/ngrok/README.md

 When tunnel is established you can use the ngrok interface http://127.0.0.1:4040 to inspect the webhooks done via ngrok.

 ## how it works
 npm install downloads ngrok binaries for you platform and puts them into bin folder.
 You can host binaries yourself and set NGROK_CDN_URL env var before installing ngrok.
+Or you can force specific arch by setting NGROK_ARCH, eg NGROK_ARCH=freebsdia32

 First time you create tunnel ngrok process is spawned and runs until you disconnect or when parent process killed.
 All further tunnels are created or stopped by using internal ngrok api which usually runs on http://127.0.0.1:4040